May 2022 update

-Following the fire at Richmond House at The Hamptons, Sutton on 9 September 2019, our focus as a charitable housing association has been to do everything we can to support those MTVH residents directly affected, to maintain the safety of our other residents on the estate, and to ensure that the original developer of The Hamptons, St James, put right any building defects.
+Following the fire at Richmond House at The Hamptons, Worcester Park on 9 September 2019, our focus as a charitable Housing Association has been to do everything we can to support those MTVH residents directly affected, to maintain the safety of our other residents on the estate, and to ensure that the original developer of The Hamptons, St James, put right any fire related building defects.

-The investigations show that work is needed to remedy certain defects in the passive fire protection of buildings on The Hamptons.
-In practice this means installing or improving cavity barriers within the external wall systems, and correctly firestopping elements of the construction internally.
+The investigations showed that work was needed to remedy certain defects in the passive fire protection of buildings on The Hamptons.
+In practice this meant installing or improving cavity barriers within the external wall systems, and correctly firestopping elements of the construction internally.

-We have a dedicated project team at The Hamptons to complete the required work to our buildings whilst supporting residents, and we have confirmed that we do not intend to pass on to leaseholders the cost to remediate the construction defects.
+We have a dedicated project team at The Hamptons to oversee the completion of the required work to our buildings whilst supporting residents, and we have confirmed that we do not intend to pass on to leaseholders the cost to remediate the construction defects.

 The safety of all residents is our main priority, which is why, as a temporary solution until remedial works are complete, we have installed a communal fire alarm system in all blocks, and the ‘stay put’ advice has been changed to ‘simultaneous evacuation’.
 Now that remedial works have been completed to the first phase of properties, the alarms have been removed and the fire strategy has reverted to ‘stay put’.
 This will also happen in the second and third phase of the works.

 At the same time, we have been working on the rebuild of Richmond House.
 The London Borough of Sutton has granted planning permission for a like for like building and we are working with Richmond House resident representatives to appoint a contractor to undertake the rebuild, with a view to this beginning in Summer 2022.